 With over 1300 cards, Cards Against Muggles has more than enough cards to create hours of fun, all on its own, but you can also mix the cards with the original game for extra fun.

 Cards Against Muggles is just as dirty (maybe even more so), perhaps slightly less offensive (unless you’re a member of S.P.E.W.) and far more magical for Harry Potter fans.
-Check out our review, pick up your own copy of the game, and gather your best Harry Potter friends, casual and super-fan alike, and settle in for a hilarious night.
+Check out our review and gather your best Harry Potter friends, casual and super-fan alike.

 How does it work?